Project-MONAI/MONAI/docs/source/highlights.md

    transformation "compose" feature.
 2. As medical image preprocessing often requires additional fine-grained system parameters, MONAI provides transforms for input data encapsulated in python dictionaries.
-Users are able to specify the keys corresponding to the expected data fields and system parameters to compose complex transformations.
+Users can specify the keys corresponding to the expected data fields and system parameters to compose complex transformations.